Dhaulagiri: Geography

+The rock layers found at the summit of Dhaulagiri, as well as Everest, are made up of limestone and dolomite formed at the bottom of the ocean.
+The summits of the other Himalayan eight-thousanders are made up of granite that was formed deep underground.

 Climbing history

-Most ascents have followed the northeast ridge route of the first ascent, but climbs have been made from most directions.
+Dhaulagiri was the penultimate eight-thousander to be summitted, and the final in Nepal.
+As its other routes are disproportionately dangerous, most ascents have followed the Northeast Ridge route of the first ascent, but climbs have been made from most directions.
+As of 2024, the two aspects which have repelled all attempts along their full length are the Northwest Ridge (though it has been climbed to the summit via the so-called "Pear" buttress) and the South Face.
+The latter is often regarded as one of the greatest remaining challenges in alpinism.

 As of 2007, there had been 358 successful ascents and 58 fatalities, which is a summit to a fatality rate of 16.2%.
 Between 1950 and 2006, 2.88% of 2,016 expedition members and staff going above base camp on Dhaulagiri I died.
 On all 8,000 metre peaks in Nepal the death rate was 1.63%, ranging from 0.65% on Cho Oyu to 4.04% on Annapurna I and 3.05% on Manaslu.